SarvambhSangle/Digital-Twin-Challenges/README.md

 8. SaaS (Software as a Service) "Cash Gap": Model the reinforcing loop of customer acquisition vs. the "Cash" stock, specifically focusing on the time lag between paying for marketing (CAC) and achieving profitability (LTV).

+9. Urban Traffic Congestion & Transit Adoption: Model the balancing loop of road capacity (as roads fill, travel time increases) and the reinforcing loop of public transit investment as an alternative "Stock" for commuters.